- CONSTRUCTION UPDATES

 - CONTACT US

-The City of Milwaukee Department of Public Works (DPW) and the Wisconsin Department of Transportation (WisDOT) are planning a rehabilitation project to improve West Villard Avenue Bridge over Lincoln Creek Parkway, which was constructed in 1955.
+The City of Milwaukee Department of Public Works (DPW) and the Wisconsin Department of Transportation (WisDOT) will conduct a rehabiliation project on the West Villard Avenue Bridge over Lincoln Creek Parkway, which was constructed in 1955.
 About 6,400 vehicles travel on this bridge per day.

 Estimated cost is $2,460,400.
 The bridge structure and limited portion of the roadway impacted by the construction of the bridge will be funded 80% with Federal aid and 20% by the City of Milwaukee.
 There are no assessments to property owners.